Meet our team

 Currently, I am an Assistant Professor in the Department of Educational Psychology at the University of Nebraska–Lincoln.
 Previously, I received my B.S. in Psychology and my M.S. in Neuroscience, both from the Federal University of Minas Gerais.
 I completed my Ph.D. in Educational Psychology at the University of Wisconsin–Madison, and my postdoctoral training in the Department of Psychology and Human Development at Vanderbilt University.

 I am highly interested in identifying neural, cognitive, and affective mechanisms that support learning.
-Targeting mathematics learning, I have established a research line focused on how magnitude processing, higher-order cognition (e.g., executive functions), and emotional factors (e.g., anxiety) support the developmental trajectory of whole number knowledge, fraction knowledge, and algebraic reasoning.
+Targeting mathematics, I have established a research line focused on how magnitude processing, higher-order cognition (e.g., executive functions), and emotional factors (e.g., anxiety) support the developmental trajectory of whole number knowledge, fraction knowledge, and algebraic reasoning.